Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 22 Maret 2025 23.29.45 UTC
+- WIB: Minggu, 23 Maret 2025 00.22.36 UTC
-- WITA: Minggu, 23 Maret 2025 00.29.45 UTC
+- WITA: Minggu, 23 Maret 2025 01.22.36 UTC
-- WIT: Minggu, 23 Maret 2025 01.29.45 UTC
+- WIT: Minggu, 23 Maret 2025 02.22.36 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

 Kategori: motivational